AniTexs/AniTexs/README.md

 Hi!
 My name is Nicolai (Also known as AniTexs).
-I primarly work in languages like PHP, Node.JS & .Net I am selfthough on many things.
+I primarly work in languages like PHP, Node.JS, .Net & PowerShell.
+I am a Part of a company called OnCloud which develops custom applications for a customers specific needs.
+I am selfthough on many things.

 Current Projects (Possibly in private repos)
 - Budget Manger for Business & Personal
 - License Manager
-- MDT/CAD System
 - Online Booking System